pollosp/gce-idp/PITCHME.md

 ---
 ## ABOUT ME

-* I'm new in the city so this is my first talk in krakow and first in english
+* I'm new in the city so this is my first talk in Krakow and first in english too
-* I work remotely with the Flywire engeneering team in Valencia (Spain) as SRE
+* I work with the Flywire engineering team in Valencia (Spain) as SRE
 * Flywire is a crossborder payment platform (http://www.flywire.com)
-* We have been playing with Kubernetes for at leat 9 month
+* We have been playing with Kubernetes for at least 9 months
 ---
-## TALK OBJECTIVES
+## TODAY'S OBJECTIVES
-Show how we can use GKE, Terraform and KSONNET to manage our kubernetes cluester infrastructure as a code Show can we have multiple kubernetes enviroments with only one repo
+Show how we can use GKE, Terraform and KSONNET to manage our Kubernetes cluster infrastructure using code Show how we can create multiple Kubernetes enviroments with only one repo

 ---
 ## AGENDA